plicease-legacy/Dist-Zilla-PluginBundle-Author-Plicease/README.md

 ## travis\_status

 if set to true, then include a link to the travis build page in the readme.

+## appveyor

+if set to a appveyor id, then include a link to the appveyor build page in the readme.

 ## mb\_class